 - Course management

-Submit an online student application by Friday, May 2, 2014 for best consideration.
+Submit an online student application by Friday, May 2, 2014 (deadline extended for students interested in French and/or medieval and early modern studies) for best consideration.

 ARHU299T Studies in Humanities Technology: Tech Apprentice Program is a three-credit seminar taught during the fall semester.
 UTAP students must complete the course in the fall before being paired with faculty for work in the spring.
 The course covers a range of software, design issues, organization concepts, and pedagogical strategies that UTAP students will most likely employ when working with a faculty member.